kavyanshpandey/Sneha-cafe-FRONT-END/README.md

 # Sneha-cafe-FRONT-END(HTML & CSS)

 ### This is just a basic website(static), I only used CSS and HTML for this.
+We Have Special Burgers , Cold Coffee , Fries Specially Hand Made For You Our tasty Food is Enriched with Love Of Mother

 ### Trust me it is looking cool.
 ### Language and Tools